heng2j/multigrid/HW2.md

 ## Recommended Steps to Get Familiar with the new Code
 We recommend reading the files in the following order.
 For some files, you will need to fill in the sections labeled `HW2 TODO` or `HW2 FIXME`.

-- [multigrid/scripts/train_ppo_cleanrl.py](multigrid/scripts/train_ppo_cleanrl.py) # New✨ [CleanRL](https://docs.cleanrl.dev/)  with high-quality single-file implementation with research-friendly features which implemented all details on how PPO works with ~400 lines of code
+- [multigrid/scripts/train_ppo_cleanrl.py](multigrid/scripts/train_ppo_cleanrl.py) # New✨ [CleanRL](https://docs.cleanrl.dev/)  with high-quality single-file implementation with research-friendly features which implemented all details on how PPO works with ~400 lines of code (without additional reference comments)
 - [envs/competative_red_blue_door.py](multigrid/envs/competative_red_blue_door.py) & [envs/__init__.py](multigrid/envs/__init__.py) # Take a look at the V2 versions of new `CompetativeRedBlueDoorEnvV2`
 - [wrappers.py](multigrid/wrappers.py) # Take a look at the V2 versions of new wrappers
 - [scripts/train.py](multigrid/scripts/train.py) & [multigrid/utils/training_utilis.py](multigrid/utils/training_utilis.py )  # Take a look at how we are loading a pre-trained checkpoint in RLlib